 It’s truly remarkable when you realize that the Easter Islanders — thousands of miles form the nearest landfall — consciously cut down what was, for them, the last tree in the known universe.
 Did any reasonable voices intervene and try to rescue that last tree?
 Apparently, the tree huggers were shouted-down by the tree cutters.

 Without trees, the island’s soil began to erode.
 Crops failed.
 And with no new fishing canoes, mass starvation eventually overwhelmed the islanders.
 Their civilization collapsed.
 Rival clans began in-fighting and attacking one another’s statues — by toppling them.
 Chaos reigned.
 And when they ran out of food, they began to eat one another!
 They became cannibals!

-In the wake of the island’s cannibalism epidemic, the haters threw around a hate-tastic insult, which today would make a savage meme.
+In the wake of the island’s cannibalism epidemic, the haters threw around a hate-tastic insult, which today would make for savage memes.
 The islanders would insult one another by saying: “The flesh of your mother sticks between my teeth.”
 (Omg!)

 MORAL of the STORY

 When the Easter Islanders wrecked their world, isolated in the vast Pacific Ocean, there was no island where they could relocate — and no one to rescue them.
 Likewise, if we wreck our world, isolated in the vast ocean of space, there is no planet where we can relocate — and no one to rescue us.